radhak63/Interactive-Visualizations-and-Dashboards-Project/README.md

 ## Step 2 - Heroku

-Deployed your Flask app to Heroku.
+Working on deploying theFlask app to Heroku.

-* Please use the provided sqlite file for the database.

 ## Advanced Challenge

-The following task is completely optional and is very advanced.
+The following task is  optional and is very advanced.

 * Adapt the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the Weekly Washing Frequency obtained from the route `/wfreq/<sample>`